ralatsdc/springbok-static-site/springbok-site/content/contact/index.md

 Reach out and let us know what’s going on.
 Just tell us:
 X
 Y
-Z
+Z.

-We’ll set up a consultation to form a plan that works for you
+We’ll set up a consultation to form a plan that works for you.

-We get to work solving your specific problem
+We get to work solving your specific problem.